-The primary theme of the international WYD in Panamá should permeate the stateside experience.
-This theme, "I am the servant of the Lord.
-May it be done to me according to your word "(Lk 1:38) calls all people to understand Mary and to imitate how she stepped out in faith and embraced her unique vocation.
+The primary theme of the international WYD in Lisbon should permeate the stateside experience.
+This theme, "Mary rose up and went with haste" (Lk 1:39) calls all people to understand Mary and to imitate how she stepped out in faith and embraced her unique vocation.
 There should be an emphasis at the gathering on God's call to each participant to a special mission in this world.
 The event should help pilgrims to listen and open their hearts to hear how He is calling them to love.